The Epcot International Festival of the Arts -

 The Epcot International Festival of the Arts is unlike anything else at Walt Disney World.
 For 6 weeks, painting, sculpture, music, and artisanal food takes center stage and celebrates creativity in the visual, performing, and culinary arts.

 While artsy grownups will love it, there is really a lot of fun for the whole family to be had at Epcot’s newest festival.

 The Epcot International Festival of the Arts

-The Epcot International Festival of the Arts debuted in 2017 and it’s coming back again!
-In 2018, the festival will be held January 12-February 19.
+The Epcot International Festival of the Arts debuted in 2017 and has been expanding ever since.
+The dates for 2019 are January 18 to February 25th.
 It’s the perfect pick me up for that lull in the winter between the excitement of Christmas and the start of Spring Break.

 Here's what's included in The Epcot International Festival of the Arts...

 There are lots of exhibits, galleries, workshops and photo opportunities created just for the Epcot International Festival of the Arts.
 You’ll see lots of beautiful things and you can even try your hand at making art and learn some new skills!